‘Little Women LA’: Christy McGinity Gibel Suffered Stroke, Faces Long Recovery

-Little Women LA returned on Lifetime for Season 6 last night and there is no doubt that much of the spotlight was on Terra Jole but her former friend Christy McGinity Gibel has been dealing with some major health issues too.
-Christy went in for neck surgery at the end of 2016 that she thought would end some pretty intense pain but her recovery has been extended due to a stroke she suffered during the procedure.
-Now there are questions about Christy’s recovery and whether she will ever be the same again.
+Little Women LA returned on Lifetime for Season 6 last night, and there is no doubt that much of the spotlight was on Terra Jole.
+However, her former friend Christy McGinity Gibel has been dealing with some major health issues too.
+Christy went in for neck surgery at the end of 2016 that she thought would end some pretty intense pain, but her recovery has been extended due to a stroke she suffered during the procedure.
+Now, there are questions about Christy’s recovery and whether she will ever be the same again.

 “I am not the same, and may never be,” Christy revealed to Radar Online.
 “Every day is an uphill battle to do things in my life that I took for granted, like speaking.”